 While the HLS lays out the requirement to perform internal audits, it does not explain the advantages of doing so.
 As mentioned above, sometimes internal audits can be seen as nothing more than a box ticking exercise of no real value.
 An activity organisations are forced to do against their will, by a client or another third party.
 But such a negative view obscures the significant benefits that a well-run internal audit function can deliver.

 But a mature internal audit function can also confer broader benefits on an organisation.
-In their breakdown of Internal Audit Process Maturity, the Institute of Internal Auditors highlight how “Optimized” internal audit processes (i.e. those of the highest maturity) provide senior management with an accurate and continuous overview of the control environment.
-This allows the organisation to meet KPIs and rapidly respond to relevant internal and external changes.
-It also makes the organisation as a whole more resilient – more process-dependent and less people-dependent.
+In their breakdown of Internal Audit Process Maturity, the Chartered Institute of Internal Auditors highlight how “Optimized” internal audit processes (i.e. those of the highest maturity) provide management and the board with an accurate and continuous overview of the control environment.

 If you would like to assess your company’s GDPR risk in a matter of minutes, please click here to start a trial.Get started